Doing History in Polarized Times - Recording Bundle

 American Association for State and Local History

-John Marks joined AASLH in 2017 and currently serves as the Director of the AASLH Public History Research Lab and the Senior Manager, Strategic Initiatives.
-As Director of the Research Lab, he leads AASLH’s field-wide research initiatives about the public history community and the role of history in American life.
-He also manages several other partnerships, initiatives, and special projects, including leading field-wide planning for the 250th anniversary of the United States and supporting internal survey and data efforts.
+John Marks joined AASLH in 2017 and currently serves as the Director, Research and Strategic Initiatives.
+Leading AASLH’s Public History Research Lab, he directs AASLH’s field-wide research initiatives about the public history community and the role of history in American life.
+He also manages several other partnerships, initiatives, and special projects, including leading field-wide planning for the 250th anniversary of the United States and supporting advocacy, partnerships, and internal survey and data efforts.
 John is a historian of race and slavery in the United States and Atlantic World and holds a Ph.D. in history from Rice University and a BA from Lynchburg College.
 He is a native of New Jersey.

 • Friday, February 9, 2024 | 1:30 EST Fieldwide practitioners in this virtual summit session will discuss how to support history doers in navigating the current climate and how these needs vary based on position, experience, type of organization, and/or identity.
 The session will also address crucial values and skills that could yield more productive public discourse.
 Panelists will consider ways to cultivate allies among our audiences and partners to better serve both their and our needs.